Nitro4542/mc-mod-tools/README.md

 `-s <SOURCE>` for the source folder.
 Everything in it will be copied.
 This is needed to run the install-command.
 `-q` for silent mode.
 All prompts will be skipped, but you won't be able to make a backup.

+### mc_mod_gui.py

+This the GUI of this app.
+**Please note: The GUI still needs a lot of improvements as it isn't guaranteed to work.**

+The UI should be easy to understand for everyone.
 ### Configuration

 Inside the config.ini file in the scripts folder you'll find the default configuration: